Allergy testing - skin

 How to Prepare for the Test

 Allergy medicines can change the results of skin tests.
-Your doctor will tell you which medicines to avoid and when to stop taking them before the test.
+Your provider will tell you which medicines to avoid and when to stop taking them before the test.

 Skin tests may cause very mild discomfort when the skin is pricked.

-You may have symptoms such as itching, a stuffy nose, red watery eyes, or a skin rash if you allergic to the substance in the test.
+You may have symptoms such as itching, a stuffy nose, red watery eyes, or a skin rash if you're allergic to the substance in the test.

 Why the Test is Performed

-Your doctor may order allergy skin tests if you have:
+Your provider may order allergy skin tests if you have:

 A negative test result means there were no skin changes in response to the allergen.
 This negative reaction most often means that you are not allergic to the substance.